Born 1981 (Ukraine)

 (they/she)

-Darya works at the intersection of art and science by bridging the creative process and growth/connections with human and non-human actors through the prism of Climate Change.
-By addressing site-specific history, ecology, and local systems of communication Darya aims to mine a new form of hybrid space for “intermatter” interaction with an emphasis on the interconnectivity of intelligence across species.
-Their research explores the Systems Theory as a crucial factor in reconnecting humans and nature via interactive installations, visual displays, photography, sound, time-based media, and bioart in the new form of hybrid matter based on care.
-They address issues of environmental impact among artists and connect creative processes to earth-conscious practices.
-Darya is an educator, and they are implementing sustainable art practices methodology as a part of the educational curriculum.
-Darya graduated from the School of Visual Arts (BFA) and got their MFA from the University at Buffalo.
-They have exhibited nationally and internationally, including in NYC, Denver, Albuquerque, LA, Miami, India, and Germany, and received multiple grants to support their projects.
-Darya teaches photography and art+science collaborative practices at the United States Airforce Academy, Colorado.
+I work at the intersection of art, science and technology by bridging the creative processes and growth/connections with human and non-human actors through the prism of Climate Change.
+My purpose is to mine a new form of hybrid space for “intermatter” interaction by addressing site-specific history, ecology, and local history with an emphasis on the interconnectivity.
+My research explores Systems Theory as a crucial factor in reconnecting humans and nature via interactive installations, visual displays, photography, sound, time-based media, and bioart in the new form of hybrid matter based on care.
+I address issues of environmental impact among artists and connect creative processes to earth-conscious practices.
+I am an educator, implementing sustainable art practices methodology as a part of the educational curriculum.
+I work a lot with scientific data and translate it into emotive, participatory installations often imbedding social impact.
+Mapping is an essential part of my work - by injecting recordings of personal and public data into my work I create an alternative archive of hybrid history of humans and environment.
+I graduated from the School of Visual Arts (BFA) and got my MFA from the University at Buffalo.
+I have exhibited nationally and internationally, including in NYC, Denver, Albuquerque, LA, Miami, India, and Germany, and received grants to support my projects.
+I teach photography and art+science collaborative practices at the United States Airforce Academy, Colorado.